-Tom Cruise News: Despite Reports, Star Has Not Reunited With Daughter Suri,Still Absent From Little One’s Life
+Despite Reports, Tom Cruise Has Not Reunited With Daughter Suri, Still Absent From Little One’s Life

 The tabloid went on to claim that Tom planned to use “handlers and attorneys” to reach out to Katie Holmes so that he could request to see Suri in the weeks that followed.
 The insider claimed that Tom was prepared to “ramp up his relationship with [Suri] in a big way.”
 However, time has passed- a full year to be precise- and Tom is still estranged from his daughter, Suri.

-At the time the rumor surfaced, GC heard from a reliable Cruise source that the story was false, and the fact that there is yet to be any reunion between Tom Cruise and Suri Cruise, demonstrates that the informed insider is clearly correct.
+At the time the rumor surfaced, GC heard from a reliable Cruise source that the story was false, and the fact that there is yet to be any reunion between Tom Cruise and Suri Cruise, demonstrates that the informed insider is correct.

 Suri Cruise: Desperately Reaching Out to Tom Cruise? https://t.co/2y6qQ4zo7x